ldss-project/hexarc/docs/end-user-documentation/1-persistence/1-persistent-collection-access/index.md

 - `UpdateQuery`: a query for updating entities;
 - `DeleteQuery`: a query for deleting entities.

-Together with the types of queries, a `QueryLanguage` defines the type of their results, namely `CreateQueryResult`, `ReadQueryResult`, `UpdateQueryResult`, `DeleteQueryResult`.
+Together with the types of queries, a `QueryLanguage` defines the types of their results, namely `CreateQueryResult`, `ReadQueryResult`, `UpdateQueryResult` and `DeleteQueryResult`.

 All these types can be accessed from the reference to the `PersistentCollection`